frederic-perez/AmE-dictionary/data/idioms.md

 __hand it to (someone)__ :dart: To give credit or recognition to someone for something they have done. _I’ve got to hand it to you, the company has really turned a corner since you started managing the accounts._
 __hand out__ :two::hammer:
 __hand-to-mouth__ Having, providing, or characterized by the bare minimum of money, food, or resources to survive, with little or nothing else to spare. _I enjoy being a college student, but I’m so sick of this hand-to-mouth lifestyle._
-__hands down__ :eight: Easily, decisively, or without question.
+__hands down__ :nine::m: Easily, decisively, or without question.
 The term originates from horse racing, in which jockeys assured of a victory may lower their hold on the reins in the final stretch. _This is the best pie I’ve ever had, hands down!_ _We were really unprepared for our last game, and the other team won hands down._ _Hands down, best episode ever._ _It beats other cinemas hands down._
 __hands off__ :two: An instruction for one to refrain from touching or handling (something or someone).
 (Usually said imperatively.) _Hey, hands off those cookies, they’re for after dinner!_
 __hands-on__ __2__ Involving actual, practical use of something, such as a tool, piece of equipment, or program.
 __handwaving__ _n_ :astonished::two: Actions, words, or ideas that are meant to impress or appear convincing but which are in reality insubstantial or inconsequential.
 (Sometimes hyphenated or spelled as two words.) _Enough with the hand-waving—just give me a direct answer!_